-In our "Rapid Success" video series Dominic delivers a top communication tip in 90 seconds or less.
-In this video he gives you his top tip on how to super charge your performance…
+In my "Rapid Success" video series I deliver a top communication tip in 2 minutes or less.
+In this video I give you my three tools for increasing your resilience.

 January is a time when many of us start thinking about what we want from the year ahead of us.
 What do we want to achieve?
 Where do we want to go?
 What do we want to do?
 The statistics surrounding New Years Resolution’s are diabolical and for most people by the time they read this post many of those plans will have fallen by the wayside.
 There is lots we could talk about regarding goal setting and habit formation and there is a great body of work around this by people like Tony Robbins and Charles Duhigg.
 However I wonder if it is more useful to turn our thinking to a more fundamental question.
 Rather than asking “what do we want to do?”, what would happen if instead we asked ourselves “who do we want to be?”?
 Instead of planning to run three times a week or make 25 sales calls a day, what if we focused on being a runner or being a sales superstar?